hakeemyusuff/alx-system_engineering-devops/0x02-shell_redirections/README.md

 6. The script display the third line of the file iacta
 7. The script creates a file named exactly \*\\'"Best School"\'\\*$\?\*\*\*\*\*:) containing the text Best School
 8. The script write the output of ls -la into the file ls_cwd_content
+9. The script duplicate the last line of a file into the same file